Italian passport: Visa requirements map

 Visa requirements for Italian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Italy.
-As of January 2024, Italian citizens had visa-free or visa on arrival access to 194 countries and territories, ranking the Italian passport 1st in terms of travel freedom (tied with France, Germany, Japan, Singapore and Spain) according to the Henley Passport Index.
+As of March 2026, Italian citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Italian passport 4th in terms of travel freedom (tied with eleven other countries) according to the Henley Passport Index.